Music of Goa: Tiatr

 Another major attraction of the Goan music industry is the Tiatr derived from the Portuguese word 'teatro meaning theater.
 It is a type of musical theatre still very popular with Goans, resident in Goa or Bombay as well as with expatriates and resident communities in the Middle East, London and other major western cities (where Konkani speakers have a considerable presence).
 The dramas are performed in the Roman Konkani dialects and include music, dancing and singing.
 Tiatr performers are called tiatrists.
 Songs integral to the plays are known as 'Kants'.
 Other songs, called kantaram are generally either comedic or based on topical, political and controversial issues that are interspersed through the performance.
 These musical interludes are independent of the main theme of the play.
 The songs are often satirical and unsparing of the politics and politicians of Goa.
 The music is provided by a live band including keyboard, trumpet, saxophone, bass guitar and drums.
 This century old theater industry in Goa still remains independent of government control and efforts to bring it under such control have met massive opposition from locals for fear of government regulation over content of political nature.

 A comic scene from a tiatr.

 Mobile Props that can be used on stage for various scenes.

-Posters of Tiatrs at a cultural center in Goa.